iotbzh/DEPRECATED_xds-agent/README.md

 # XDS - X(cross) Development System Agent

-XDS-agent is an agent that should run on your local host when you use XDS.
+XDS-agent is a client that should run on your local / user development machine when you use XDS.

 This agent takes care, among others, of starting [Syncthing](https://syncthing.net/) tool to synchronize your project files from your local host to XDS build server